-All Groups

-- Skills development in data analysis and literacy. - Greater understanding of wider technological developments. - Command and control leaders are outdated inclusion, engagement and listening are key. - Communications skills need to be upgraded. - More learning and skills focus on key areas of ESG and D&I.

-Non-Executives

-- More digital knowledge to support and challenge business strategy. - Wider strategic skills around risk, particularly in non-financial and technology/cyber risk. - Marketing and customer knowledge. - Greater skills and knowledge of the ESG agenda as well as D&I. - Communications challenges around hybrid working.

-Executive Committee

-- Rounded perspectives and broad skill sets to 'join the dots'. - Diversity in thought and experience. - Core management skills focus needed. - Greater flexibility and empathy with colleagues and clients and adapt to new hybrid ways of working. - Increased emphasis on communication skills, in particular around communicating corporate purpose.

-Emerging Leaders

-- Address knowledge gaps in ESG. - Though more aware than others of their skills gaps in this area, emerging leaders still recognise the need for greater technology skills and the ability to turn data into actionable insights. - Expectation of lifelong learning and development. - "Conscious inclusivity" is regarded as a given by emerging leaders.
+All Groups Skills development in data analysis and literacy.
+Greater understanding of wider technological developments.
+Command and control leaders are outdated - inclusion, engagement and listening are key.
+Communications skills need to be upgraded.
+ExCo members were most concerned about communicating corporate purpose, while NEDs raised communications challenges around hybrid working.
+More learning and skills focus on key areas of ESG and D&I. Non-Executives More digital knowledge to support and challenge business strategy.
+Wider strategic skills around risk, particularly in non-financial and technology/cyber risk.
+Marketing and customer knowledge.
+Greater skills and knowledge of the ESG agenda as well as D&I. Communications challenges around hybrid working.
+Executive Committee Rounded perspectives and broad skill sets to 'join the dots'.
+Diversity in thought and experience.
+Core management skills focus needed.
+Greater flexibility and empathy with colleagues and clients and adapt to new hybrid ways of working.
+Increased emphasis on communication skills, in particular around communicating corporate purpose.
+Emerging Address knowledge gaps in ESG.
+Emerging Leaders Address knowledge gaps in ESG.
+Though more aware than others of their skills gaps in this area, emerging leaders still recognise the need for greater technology skills and the ability to turn data into actionable insights.
+Expectation of lifelong learning and development.
+"Conscious inclusivity" is regarded as a given by emerging leaders.